Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Introduction

+Another direction of research considers buyers with ex-post budget constraints (also called strict budget constraints).
+There, first price~\citep{kotowski2020first}, standard auctions~\citep{che1998standard}, optimal auctions~\citep{pai2014optimal}, and auctions with combinatorial constraints~\citep{goel2015polyhedral} have been studied.
+In contrast to our revenue equivalence results, \citet{che1998standard} show that with strict budget constraints first-price auctions yield higher revenue than second-price auctions.
+These models are different from our setting which only requires budget constraints to hold in expectation at the interim stage.
+In-expectation budget constraints are more appropriate for modeling repeated ad auctions, and yield simpler and more interpretable equilibrium strategies.

-Feature vectors are widely used as contexts in the multi-armed bandit literature (for example, see \citealt{langford2007epoch} and \citealt{li2010contextual}), and in pricing~\citep{golrezaei2021dynamic,chen2021statistical,lobel2018multidimensional}.
+Contextual models in which values are based on feature vectors are widely used in the multi-armed bandit literature (for example, see \citealt{langford2007epoch} and \citealt{li2010contextual}), and in pricing~\citep{golrezaei2021dynamic,chen2021statistical,lobel2018multidimensional}.
 Vector-based valuation models are also connected to low-rank models, which have received attention in previous market design work (see e.g. \citealt{mcmahan2013ad,kroer2019computing}).

+Our work also contributes to the literature on equilibrium analysis for non-atomic games.
 Due to the presence of a continuum of buyer types in our model, the topological arguments we develop bear resemblance to those used in the study of non-atomic games, such as the one addressed in \cite{schmeidler1973equilibrium}, though continuity is by assumption in \cite{schmeidler1973equilibrium}, whereas achieving continuity is at the heart of our proof.